-BCE Members shall be issued an identification card from BCE that list they are appointed and commissioned and duly sworn, and if an officer of the BCE, that shall be stated.
+Board Members shall be issued an identification card from the Board that states they are appointed, commissioned and duly sworn, and if an officer of the Board, that shall be stated.

 CHAPTER 6.
 Board Administration & Staff

 Executive Officer (§3 Initiative Act)